Developing software is a huge task which may easily overwhelm you. You need to learn not only the programming language

 maximumvalue per cost and implement this feature, test it properly, and ship it to the client.

 - Seek feedback and go to step 1.

 At the heart of this process is a value first approach — and the philosophy of continuous improvement.
-In my books “Coffee Break Python” and “Coffee Break NumPy”, I show you how to continuously improve your Python skills.
+For continuous improvement in Python, feel free to check out my free email academy with Python cheat sheets: